lukesherwood/volunteerboard/TOTO.md

 TODO:
-new jobs at same time as new event job show page has a link to apply to job volunteer applies for a job and assigned = true. job pay band, hours required? does nested index pages need separate controller method or sep view pages?
+can you add multiple new jobs at once with a auto increasing field? job show page has a link to apply to job volunteer applies for a job and assigned = true. job pay band, hours required?

 Front-end
 links as sidebar functions for organiser owner